dcavar/NLTK-JSON-NLP/README.md

 # NLTK-JSON-NLP

-(C) 2019 by [Damir Cavar], Oren Baldinger, Maanvitha Gongalla, Anurag Kumar, Murali Kammili, Boli Fang
+(C) 2019 by [Damir Cavar], [Oren Baldinger], Maanvitha Gongalla, Anurag Kumar, Murali Kammili, Boli Fang

 Brought to you by the [NLP-Lab.org]!